 - Programmatically read and write live or historical data using VB.Net C# or JS.

 - Programmatically configure OAS for rapid deployment of your system changes, updates and features

 - Create business or analytical application to interact with live or historical data.

 - Add Live and historical data to your existing applications

 - Trend live or historical data in desktop or web applications.

-- Create IOS or Android specific applications using OAS PCL and Xamarin forms.
+- Create native IOS or Android applications using OAS .NET Core Components and Xamarin.

 - View, acknowledge, log and preform notifications (Email, SMS or Voice) on any alarm or event

 - Automatically generate reports based on events or time and automatically email the report to any number of recipients.